DigitalDenCloud/serverless-web-application-backend/README.md

 #### Monolithic-function
 ---

 This Python script for the monolithic function updates the DynamoDB table with a visitor count.
 The function takes in an event and context as parameters, retrieves an item from the table with the key "visitors", increments the value of the "visitors" attribute by 1, and returns a JSON response with the updated visitor count.
-Note that the script assumes that the table has a primary key attribute named "ID" and that the item with the key "visitors" exists in the table.
+Note that the script assumes that the table has a primary key attribute named "ID" and that the item with the key "visitors" exists in the table:

 ```python
 import json